mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 Casra spoke to Ramne, "I hope your maman is as disappointed in you as I am."

-"Thi won't be so disappointed when thi's swimming again in the deep blue sea," he responded.
+"Thi won't be so disappointed when thi's swimming in the deep blue," he responded.
 A gleeful look was pasted across his face.

 Kipnu clenched his fists around the spear as Ramne's brutes disappeared into the forest with a few stragglers from the beach in tow.
 The thought of what Shinna might do to hae disturbed him deeply.
 But he looked back at the crowd that remained on the shoreline and took stock.
 The maman was still there, unsure of whether to follow Ramne or stay behind.
 The rest were now all silently looking at him as if suddenly aware of the dangers of this place.
 Kipnu never asked for this, but now he found himself chasing a dream for a person he had only just met, and it had become the most important thing in his life.